mohswell/MorePlus-Financial---A-Banking-Web-System/README.md

    node tests/test.js
    ```

+---

+## 🌟 Usage

+- Register a new account by providing your personal details.
+- Log in to your account using your email and password.
+- Explore the dashboard to view your account details and perform banking operations.
+- Use the Selenium tests to verify the functionality of the registration, login, and dashboard features.

+---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please open an issue to discuss the changes you would like to make or submit a pull request.
+Please fork the repository and create a pull request with your improvements or email me at <span style="color: #2ecc71; font-weight: bold;">mohslaw10@gmail.com</span> for any issues you face, I'll be glad to help.

+---

-## License
+## 📝 License

-This project is licensed under the [MohsLaw😁] hahaaha!
+This project is licensed under the [MohsLaw😁](LICENSE) Kidding hahaha!
 You are free to use my code.

+---

+**Note:** This project is fictional and intended for demonstration purposes only.